Scopely

-Scopely, Inc. (/ˈskoʊpli/ SKOHP-lee) is a privately-owned American mobile video game developer and publisher.
+Scopely, Inc. (/ˈskoʊpli/ SKOHP-lee) is an American video game developer and publisher.
 The company is headquartered in Culver City, California, with offices across North America, Central America, EMEA and Asia, with its largest location in Barcelona, Spain.
-It is a wholly-owned subsidiary of Savvy Games Group, an entity founded and managed by the Public Investment Fund of Saudi Arabia.

-As of 2024, Scopely ranked as the #2 mobile video game developer in the world, and #1 in the U.S., by revenue.
-Scopely's most profitable and well-known games include MONOPOLY GO!, Pokémon GO, and Pikmin Bloom, the latter two of which originated from Niantic's gaming profile following a 2025 acquisition.
+Scopely is best-known for acquiring games such as MONOPOLY GO! and Pokémon GO, the latter of which originated from the Niantic games business following its 2025 acquisition.
 Scopely has completed more than ten acquisitions.

+As of 2024, Scopely ranked as the #2 mobile video game developer in the world and #1 in the U.S. by revenue.

-In addition to acquiring gaming companies, Scopely maintains internal game development studios, and has partnered with external studios to create free-to-play games.
+Scopely has game development teams across the globe, both built from the ground up and through acquisition, and has partnered with external studios to create free-to-play games.
 Scopely develops both original games, and those based on existing entertainment brands.

+Scopely is a wholly owned subsidiary of Saudi Arabian Savvy Games Group, which purchased Scopely for $4.9 billion in 2023.

 History

 Founding and growth

-Scopely was founded in 2011 in Los Angeles, California, by Walter Driver, Ankur Bulsara, Eric Futoran and Eytan Elbaz.
+Scopely was founded in 2011 in Los Angeles, California, by Walter Driver, Ankur Bulsara, Eric Futoran (later founded Embrace, acquired by Palo Alto Networks) and Eytan Elbaz.
 Previously, Elbaz co-founded Applied Semantics, which was acquired by Google in 2003, and Bulsara was a software developer at MySpace.

 In 2014, former Disney Interactive and Electronic Arts executive Javier Ferreira joined Scopely.
 Former Disney Interactive executive Tim O'Brien joined in 2014 as chief revenue officer.

 In October 2017, Scopely announced the opening of an office in Barcelona, Spain.

 In June 2019, the company shared it had surpassed $1 billion in lifetime revenues.

 In July 2021, the company invested $50 million in three games studios in Europe to co-create games and invest in developers.

 Savvy Games Group announced its intent to acquire Scopely for $4.9 billion on April 5, 2023.
-While this acquisition was completed, Scopely remains an independently operated company, headquartered in Culver City, California, part of the Savvy portfolio.
+The acquisition closed in July 2023.
+Scopely remains an independently operated company, headquartered in Culver City, California, part of the Savvy portfolio.

 In January 2025, Scopely contributed to the FireAid benefit concert, produced by Irving Azoff, as a presenting sponsor to help wildfire relief efforts in the company's founding city of Los Angeles.
 Fundraising efforts from the benefit raised more than $100 million.